Can hackers use Good Morning videos, pictures and messages to hack your devices, and steal your data?

-This post about Chinese hackers using Good Morning videos, pictures and messages to hack your devices, has gone viral on social media and WhatsApp :
+This post about Chinese hackers using Good Morning videos, pictures and messages to hack your devices, keeps going viral on social media and WhatsApp.

-Many of get blasted with Good Morning or Good Night messages every day from well-meaning friends and family.
+Many of us get spammed with Good Morning or Good Night messages every day from family and friends.

-While they are literally spam that clog up Facebook, Telegram and WhatsApp groups, they really do NOT allow hackers to hack your devices.
+While they often clog up Facebook, Telegram and WhatsApp groups, they really do NOT allow hackers to hack your devices.

-While it would be nice to see people stop this irritating practice, here are the reasons why Good Morning messages are harmless…
+Here are the reasons why Good Morning messages are very irritating, but harmless…

 Fact #1 : Shanghai China International News Does Not Exist

-In fact, they are mostly created by websites and Facebook pages for people to share, and hopefully attract new followers.
+They are mostly created by websites and social media influencers for people to share and attract new followers.

 Fact #3 : No Fraud Involving Good Morning Messages

-There has been no fraud involving Good Morning or even Good Night messages, videos or pictures.
+There has been no known fraud involving Good Morning or even Good Night messages, videos or pictures.

 Certainly, half a million victims of such a scam would have made front page news.
-Yet there is not a single report on even one case.
+Yet there is not a single report on even one case…. because it never happened.